 The essential Elements of Style in Civil 3D post details the mandatory AutoCAD and Civil 3D Style basics we face.
 Take time to review the post.
 Please review the critical path goals expressed there.

 We pursue that elusive and somewhat mythical beast – the Civil 3D Template.

 There are at least two general, daily-use forms of the Civil 3D production template.
 These are the collections of Styles and Label Styles used in:

 - Working Templates employed in the day to day production process and project drawings

-In the production project world, we usually want and require more than one form of Working Template and a variety of Style choice.
+In the production project world, we usually want and require more than one form of Working Template and a variety of Style choices.

 - Publication Templates and project publication drawings

-In the best-case scenario, this second Publish collection is typically a subset of the larger Working collection and includes a limited set of Styles matched to the deliverable’s requirements.
+In the best-case scenario, this second Publish collection is typically a subset of the larger Working Template Style collection and includes a limited set of Styles matched to the deliverables.

-Any Civil 3D template (or any project drawing for that matter) is a Style Collection.
-If we want to successfully manage a maintain consistent, operational Style collections, we must create a separate collection of the known good.
+Any Civil 3D Template (or any project drawing for that matter) is a Style Collection.
+If we want to successfully manage and maintain consistent, operational Style collections, we must create a separate collection of the known good.

 - A limited number of resource Style collections